-Tall rectangular body.
-Round, overlapping lid with a plastic knob as a handle.
-On the body and lid are the so-called Teniers scenes.
-On both sides of the body, there is an image of an old peasant leaning against a rock while resting with a donkey or a wandering peasant woman with a basket, accompanied by a child.
-On the narrow sides, a wanderer with a stick or a gentleman walking with his dog in a natural setting.
+A tall rectangular body.
+A domed lid with a plastic knob serving as a handle.
+The body and lid feature so-called Teniers scenes.
+On both sides of the body, an old peasant is depicted leaning against a rock during a rest with a donkey, or a wandering peasant woman with a basket accompanied by a child.
+On the narrow sides, a wanderer with a stick or a gentleman walking his dog in a natural landscape.
 On the lid, a corresponding scene with a shepherd.
-On the flat shoulder part, colored cutouts of tree branches with flowers.
+On the flat shoulder section, colored woodcut branches of flowers.
 Polychrome painting with a wide gold border.
 Gold No. 54.
 Height 12.5 cm.
 Porcelain tea caddy with Teniers scenes.
 Gold No. 54.
 Marked with crossed swords.
 Meissen.
-Circa 1740.
+Around 1740.

 Meissen (Meissen)